- Assistance provided by Michael Berend MD.

 - this is determined preoperatively by the height of the tibial surface and height of the posterior femoral condyle;

-- the flexion gap often ends up being larger than the extension gap, and this needs to be determined before the primary components are removed;
+- flexion gap often ends up being larger than the extension gap, and this needs to be determined before the primary

 - note that most revision hip systems base their femoral cuts off of the previously inserted straight medullary reamer;